SergeTahmo/Python-Data-Cleaning-Projects-/Kaggle Dataset /Kaggle Dataset Description.md

 ## 📊 Data Cleaning & Preprocessing – (Kaggle)

-This project focuses on preparing the `[Dataset Name]` dataset—sourced from Kaggle—for downstream data analysis or machine learning workflows.
+This project focuses on preparing the dataset—sourced from Kaggle—for downstream data analysis or machine learning workflows.
 The dataset initially contains inconsistencies typical of real-world data, such as missing values, duplicates, mixed data types, and outliers.

 ---